tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Do you use a strong and, most importantly, properly seeded random number generator (see {{random-number-generation-and-seeding}}) Diffie-Hellman private values, the ECDSA "k" parameter, and other security-critical values?
+  It is RECOMMENDED that implementations implement "deterministic ECDSA" as specified in {{!RFC6979}}.

 - Do you zero-pad Diffie-Hellman public key values to the group size (see
   {{ffdhe-param}})?